mxmxmxmx/mxmxmxmx.github.io/about.md

 subtitle: A place to know me :)
 ---

 My name is X Men.
-I am a very nice person.

-- I love to eat fruits and veggies.
-- I'm extremely loyal to my family.

-What else do you need?

-### my history

-To be honest, I'm having some trouble remembering right now, so why don't you just watch [my movie](https://en.wikipedia.org/wiki/The_Princess_Bride_%28film%29) and it will answer **all** your questions.
+I am a very nice, kind, and humble person.
+I keep my chicken in-house and my pet fish in a 10.7 gallons of tank.
+I love learning new skills and watching youtube channels.
+Check it out my [Youtube](https://www.youtube.com/channel/UCoGMZOHZT1qxyMyIxo55_6w) and learn more about it.